libsdl-org/SDL/docs/README-migration.md

 ## SDL_log.h

+SDL_Log() no longer prints a log prefix by default for SDL_LOG_PRIORITY_INFO and below.
+The log prefixes can be customized with SDL_SetLogPriorityPrefix().

 The following macros have been removed:
 * SDL_MAX_LOG_MESSAGE - there's no message length limit anymore.
 If you need an artificial limit, this used to be 4096 in SDL versions before 2.0.24.